It is not an unpopular opinion to say that University is the most stressful time in a youth’s life – well at least before you into the workforce.

 I’m here to teach you how to “manage” University stress in order to balance academic success and healthy social life.

-The first mistakes students make especially new ones is that they overwhelm themselves trying to hit that 1st class.
+The first mistake students make especially new ones is that they overwhelm themselves trying to hit that 1st class.

 This makes them think they have to make a choice between education or having a social life.